Why Is My Cat Scratching And Licking Itself Raw?

 Flea Control Products

-Even if you are positive that your cat’s problem is not flea-related, any exposure to fleas is going to make it worse.
+Even if you are positive that your cat’s skin problem is not flea-related, any exposure to fleas is going to make the problem worse.
 So use one of the newer monthly topical flea control products – at least for a few months.
 Be sure the package says it is approved for use on cats.
 There are veterinarians who increase the frequency of application to twice a month even though product instructions suggest a single monthly application.
 I can not vouch for the safety of that.
 You can read some tips on flea control here.
 To be effective, you must treat every dog, cat or ferret in the household.
-If you have an in-and-out cat, consider making it and “in” cat only.
-If you have feeders outside, remove them, opossums and raccoons carry fleas.
-Read about those options here.
+If you have an in-and-out cat, consider making it and “in-only” cat.
+If you have animal feeders outside, remove them at dusk.
+Opossums and raccoons carry fleas.

 Lifestyle Changes And Environmental Enrichment